 Marcus currently serves on California Minority Counsel Program’s Ambassadors Council.

-Prior to joining Kasowitz, Marcus was a law clerk to Margaret B. Seymour, United States District Court for the District of South Carolina, and also to Matthew J. Perry, Jr., United States District Court for the District of South Carolina.
+Prior to joining Kasowitz, Marcus was a law clerk to Margaret B. Seymour, U.S. District Court for the District of South Carolina, and also to Matthew J. Perry, Jr., U.S. District Court for the District of South Carolina.

 - Uber in securing dismissal of a patent infringement case alleging that Uber’s user application infringed Halio Technologies’ automated dispatch and payment system patent.

 - Google in securing summary judgment based on non-infringement and further granting Google’s motion monetary sanctions in a patent infringement suit brought in the Southern District of Texas by SuperSpeed Software, alleging that “Google Docs” and “Google Drive” infringed two data access patents that SuperSpeed incorporated into software used to accelerate the performance of computers linked to a shared-disk network.

 - MV3 Partners in securing a victory in a claim construction hearing against streaming media company Roku for patent infringement in the Western District of Texas.
 As alleged in the complaint, Roku earns hundreds of millions of dollars in revenue and profit selling streaming media players and smart TVs nationwide that incorporate MV3’s patented invention.

 - Reddit in a patent infringement case that alleges Reddit, as well as 50 other Amazon customers including Airbnb and Square, use Ruby on Rails software implementing the HTTP web protocol, as well as Amazon Simple Storage Service.